-Mitek Systems, Inc. (the "Company") is a mobile solutions provider engaged in the development, sale and service of its proprietary software solutions related to mobile imaging.
+Mitek Systems, Inc. (the "Company") is a mobile solutions provider engaged in the development, sale and service of its proprietary software solutions.

-The Company applies its patented technology in image capture, correction and intelligent data extraction in the mobile financial and business applications markets.
+The Company applies its patented technology in image capture, correction and intelligent data extraction in the mobile financial and business services markets.
 The Company's technology allows users to remotely deposit checks, pay bills, transfer credit card balances, open accounts and get insurance quotes by taking pictures of various documents with their camera-equipped smartphones and tablets instead of using the device keyboard.
 The Company's products use advanced algorithms to correct image distortion, extract relevant data, route images to their desired location and process transactions through users' financial institutions.
-As of March 31, 2014, the Company has been granted 19 patents and has an additional 23 patent applications pending.
+As of December 31, 2014, the Company has been granted 20 patents and has an additional 23 patent applications pending.

-The Company's Mobile Deposit® product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
-As of March 31, 2014, 2,222 financial institutions have signed agreements to deploy Mobile Deposit® and 1,759 of these financial institutions have deployed Mobile Deposit® to their customers, including all of the top ten U.S. retail banks and more than two-thirds of the top 50 U.S. retail banks and payment processing companies, as ranked by SNL Financial for the fourth quarter of calendar year 2013.
-Other mobile imaging software solutions the Company offers include Mobile Photo Bill Pay®, a mobile bill payment product that allows users to pay their bills using their bank account and any camera-equipped smartphone or tablet, Mobile Photo PaymentsTM, a product that allows users to pay their bills directly to the biller using their camera-equipped smartphone or tablet, Mobile Balance TransferTM, a product that allows credit card issuers to provide an offer to users and transfer an existing credit card balance by capturing an image of the user's current credit card statement, Mobile Photo Account OpeningTM, a product that enables users to open a checking, savings or credit card account by capturing an image of the front and back of their driver's license with their camera-equipped smartphone or tablet, and Mobile Photo QuotingTM, a product that enables users to receive insurance quotes by using their camera-equipped smartphone or tablet to take a picture of their driver's license and insurance card.
-The Company's mobile imaging software solutions can be accessed by any smartphone or tablet using iOS and Android operating systems.
+The Company's Mobile Deposit[®] product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
+As of December 31, 2014, 3,304 financial institutions have signed agreements to deploy Mobile Deposit[®] and 2,744 of these financial institutions have deployed Mobile Deposit[®] to their customers, including all of the top ten, and nearly all of the top 50, U.S. retail banks, as ranked by SNL Financial for the third quarter of calendar year 2014.
+The Company's Mobile Photo Account Opening[TM] product enables users to open a checking, savings or credit card account by capturing an image of the front and back of their driver's license with their camera-equipped smartphone or tablet.
+Other mobile imaging software solutions the Company offers include Mobile Photo Payments[TM], a product that enables users to pay bills by taking a photo of their bill followed by a photo of the check or credit/debit card being used to pay the bill, Mobile Photo Bill Pay[®], a mobile bill payment product that allows users to pay their bills using their camera-equipped smartphone or tablet and Mobile Balance Transfer[TM], a product that allows credit card issuers to provide balance transfer offers and enables users to transfer an existing credit card balance and establish a new credit card account by capturing an image of the user's current credit card statement.
+The Company's mobile imaging software solutions are available for iOS and Android operating systems.

-The Company markets and sells its mobile imaging software solutions through channel partners or directly to enterprise customers that typically purchase licenses based on the number of transactions or subscribers that use the Company's mobile software.
+The Company markets and sells its mobile imaging software solutions through channel partners or directly to enterprise customers that typically purchase licenses based on the number of transactions or subscribers that use our mobile software.
 The Company's mobile imaging software solutions are often embedded in other mobile banking or enterprise applications developed by banks, insurance companies or their partners, and marketed under their own proprietary brands.
 In February 2014, the Company launched the Mitek Developers Network.
-The program will extend use of the Company's Mobile Imaging PlatformTM to developers interested in creating new mobile applications using camera-equipped smartphones and tablets.
+The program will extend use of the Company's Mobile Imaging Platform[TM] to developers interested in creating new mobile applications using camera-equipped smartphones and tablets.